 David Frank and guitarist/singer Mic Murphy almost started their venture together by coincidence.
-The latter coming to sing a song initially written for Madonna by Frank she rejected.
+The latter coming to sing a song initially written by Frank for Madonna which she rejected.

 From then on, the twosome would establish a unique sound signature.
 A blend of electro-synth-driven sounds over syncopated grooves which served as the ideal environment to Murphy‘s highly soulful interpretations.

 The aptly titled ‘This Is For You’ most likely stands among their highlights, along with ‘The Pleasure Seekers’ and ‘Don’t Disturb This Groove’.
 Not to mention ‘You Are In My System’ which Robert Palmer covered, and Kerri Chandler happened to readapt years after on Ibadan.